fonzcastellanos/scalable-video-codec/README.md

 3. Estimate block-wise motion
     - Achieved by a variation of the hierarchical block matching algorithm (HBMA)
         - For more details, open the file [`motion.hpp`](motion.hpp) and read the comment block at the top of the file and the comment block for the function `EstimateMotionHierarchical`
+        - If Streaming SIMD Extensions 2 (SSE2) is supported on your platform, then a SSE2-based HBMA implementation (see function `EstimateMotionHierarchical16x16Sse2` in file [`motion.hpp`](motion.hpp)) is used to improve performance
 4. Estimate global motion using random sample consensus (RANSAC)
     - Global motion is assumed to be the camera motion
     - Inlier group is assumed to be the background motion vectors